Marisol Macías

 Marisol Macías Castañeda, also appearing as Maria Elizabeth Macías Castro in media reports and known for her online name "NenaDLaredo" or "La Nena De Laredo," (c.
 1972 - 24 September 2011), was a Mexican editor-in-chief for Primera Hora in Nuevo Laredo, Tamaulipas, Mexico and posted information about drug activities online.
 Macías was secretly reporting using the internet site Nuevo Laredo en Vivo, or Nuevo Laredo Live, about drug cartels in her city.
 Los Zetas murdered her in a publicly visible and brutal slaying with a note near her body as a warning to others.
 Her murder is the first documented murder of a journalist by a drug cartel in retaliation for journalism that was posted on a social media site.

 Personal

-Marisol Macías Castañeda was 39 years old when she was murdered for her online postings.
+Marisol Macías Castañeda was 39 years old when she was beheaded for her online postings.
 Nuevo Laredo en Vivo had become a site where people could announce to others about the dangers of drug violence and inform police.
 Macías was collaborating with others on the Nuevo Laredo en Vivo site, and after her murder, at least three others who have not been identified as journalists have been killed by Los Zetas drug cartel in retaliation for postings to the same social media site.